Discrete Mathematics I

 .
 We increased the number of additions to 4 as a tradeoff as shown below.

-The stuff below shows how whole expression takes $4\alpha n$ additions.
-We use a similar approach as what we did before.
-X
+The stuff below shows how whole expression takes X

 denotes a non-zero digit: